SmartEVSE/SmartEVSE-3/docs/configuration.md

 SUMMAINS      (only appears when a MAINSMET is configured):
-              Maximum allowed Mains Current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium
+              Maximum allowed Mains Current summed over all phases: 10-600A This is used for the EU Capacity rate limiting, currently only in Belgium SUM STOP      (only appears when a SUMMAINS is configured):
+              Timer in minutes; if set, if SUMMAINS is exceeded, we do not immediately stop charging but wait until the timer expires.

 The following options are only shown when Mode set to <Solar> and PWR SHARE set to <Disabled> or <Master>: